MPIfR-BDG/edd_ansible/README.md

 ## Inventories
-All hosts are collected in the inventory file `all_nodes.yml` (_This may change in the future!_).
+All hosts are collected in the inventory file `site.yml` (_This may change in the future!_).
 You can ping them via the command:
  `$ ansible -i all_nodes.yml -m ping all`
 .
-To enable abstraction from physical hosts the inventory of all hosts is read by the script `dyn_inventory.py` that assings the available hosts to generic names, e.g.
+To enable abstraction from physical hosts the inventory of all hosts is read by the script `dyn_inventory.py` that removes currently not pingable hosts from teh file.
+Within the play(book)s only generic host names as gpu_server[0] should be used.
-  - gpunode_000  for nodes with a GPU
-There is currently only one generic name category.

 ## Roles